SamaneSharifiMonfared/PHP-command-line-utility-/README.md

 # PHP-command-line-utility-
-command-line utility to help a fictional company determine the dates on which they need to pay salaries to their Sales Department.
+command-line utility to help a fictional company determine the dates on which they need to pay salaries and bonuses to their Sales Department.

 Output in CSV File for today date "2023-01-10":